ggtkx/ggtkx.github.io/pages/english.md

 show_people: false
 ---

-# About: Chinese Comedy at Silicon Valley
+# About: Silicomedy

 Just for fun!

-We are a group of comedy lovers in the Silicon Valley area, mainly focusing on performing stand-up comedy shows in Chinese.
+We are a community of comedy enthusiasts based in Silicon Valley, dedicated to delivering stand-up comedy performances primarily in Chinese.

-For the past three years and counting, we gather together almost weekly.
-So far, _Chinese Comedy at Silicon Valley_ has held nearly three hundreds open mics.
-More than 150 guests have performed on the stage or virtually.
-Videos of our previous performances have achieved 100k+ views across [YouTube][yt] and [Bilibili][bl].
+For the past five years and counting, we have gathered almost weekly.
+To date, _Silicomedy_ has hosted nearly 500 open mics, featuring over 300 performers, both on stage and virtually.
+Our performance videos have garnered over 200,000 views across platforms like [YouTube][yt] and [Bilibili][bl].

 {% include call.html show_button=true labels=site.data.l10n.en %}